Stole Dimitrievski: Valencia

-On 12 June 2024, it was announced that from the start of July Dimitrievski would join fellow top-tier club Valencia on a free transfer, signing a two-year deal, with an option for two more years.
+On 12 June 2024, it was announced that from the start of July, Dimitrievski would join fellow top-tier club Valencia on a free transfer, signing a two-year deal with an option for two more years.
 He made his debut on 26 November in the first round of the Copa del Rey, a 1–0 win away to sixth-tier Parla Escuela.
-Due to injury to first-choice Giorgi Mamardashvili, he played his first La Liga game for the club away to Real Valladolid on 13 December, losing 1–0 and falling to last place in the table.
+Due to an injury to first-choice keeper Giorgi Mamardashvili, he made his La Liga game for the club away to Real Valladolid on 13 December, losing 1–0 and falling to last place in the table.
+On 4 June 2026, Valencia announced that they had exercised the contract extension option for Stole Dimitrievski for two more seasons, meaning he will remain linked to the club until June 2028.

 International career

-After representing Macedonia (now North Macedonia) at under-17, under-19 and under-21 levels, Dimitrievski made his senior international debut on 12 November 2015, starting in a 4–1 friendly win over Montenegro at the Philip II National Arena.
+After representing Macedonia (now North Macedonia) at under-17, under-19 and under-21 levels, Dimitrievski was named in the senior squad for the first time, for the UEFA Euro 2016 qualifier to Slovakia on 14 June 2015, and made his senior international debut on 12 November 2015, starting in a 4–1 friendly win over Montenegro at the Philip II National Arena.
 In May 2021, he was called up for the delayed UEFA Euro 2020 finals, his country's first major international tournament.
 He played all three games in a group stage elimination, and saved a penalty from Ruslan Malinovskyi in a 2–1 loss to Ukraine in Bucharest.